 - Climb the Miguelete Tower: Get a panoramic view of this beautiful city from one of its most iconic landmarks.

-I had no problem making my way through Valencia on my own thanks to its efficient public transportation system.
+Thanks to the transit system, I had no problem making my way through Valencia alone.

 I tend to do as much walking as possible, but when my feet hurt I jump on either the buses, trams, or metro lines.